radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

 Here is a bit more detail on the standard process for completing tasks.

+In the following, "experienced" developers are Cam and Philip.
+"New" developers are summer interns.

+## Consult with an experienced developer about the task to work on next.

+Before beginning work, have a brief conversation about what task to work on with an experienced developer.
+This conversation could involve what task is most important to work on next.
+Even if you can select whatever task appeals to you, you should still discuss what will be involved with an experienced developer before starting work.
+This can avoid misconceptions and problems later on.

 ## Create a branch off master to hold your work

 Following the standard IDPM process, you should create a branch off master to hold your code.
-This branch should be named "isssue-xxx", where "xxx" is replaced by the issue number.
+This branch should be named "issue-xxx", where "xxx" is replaced by the issue number.

 ## Keep your branch up to date with master